GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (227).md

 **At Higher Tiers**: For each tier beyond minimum, you may increase the duration by 30 seconds in addition to the benefit mentiond above.

 **Critical Failure**: You transform successfully, but have managed to lose your wits in the process, you are immobile during the duration.
 This lasts for a number of rounds equal to the points of failure plus the spell's tier.

+#### Hyper Rot

+**Minimum Tier**: 4

+**Casting Time**: 3 actions

+**Range**: 1 yard

+**Duration**: A number of rounds equal to the spell's tier

+**Effect**: You cause the flesh of a creature to turn in a manner that will ultimately cause its downfall... or leave it horribly disfigured.
+It is subject to the following;

+ • Necrotic attacks against it gain advantage.
+ • It is vulnerbale if donning armor.
+The armor and its skin greatly disagree.
+ • Minimum [Body] bonus is equal to its [Will] bonus.
+ • Disadvantage on [Fort] saves and [Empy] checks.
+ • Advantage on [Body] checks.
+ • Unaffected by spells which would affect flesh.
+ • Any wounds received become permanent.
+ • Any effect which would heal the subject has a 1 in 3 chance not to.
+ • Loses a hitpoint anytime an attack against it would qualify to damage armor.
+ • Receives a necrotic attack at the end of each round.

+A Disimpress of equal or greater level can end the duration.

+**At Higher Tiers**: For each tier beyond minimum, in addition to the above noted benefits, you may choose to either increase the range by 2 yards or affect an additional creature.

+**Critical Failure**: You fail to transfer the transmutation properly.
+You are affected by it yourself.
+Furthermore, you are vulnerable so long as you have spell sickness.

 #### Hyperstride